crpytoscooby/kadamvivah/PROJECT_SUMMARY.md

 ## Overview

-KadamVivah is a complete frontend application for a free Marathi matrimony service.
+KadamVivah is a complete frontend application for a free Maratha matrimony service.
 The project is production-ready and includes all requested features.

 ## ✅ Completed Features